openebs-archive/openebs-docs/docs/features.md

 <img src="/docs/assets/svg/f-snapshots.svg" alt="Snapshots and Clones Icon" style="width:200px;">

-Copy-on-write snapshots are a key feature of OpenEBS (cStor).
-The snapshots are created instantaneously and there is no limit on the number of snapshots.
-The incremental snapshot capability enables data migration and portability services across Kubernetes clusters and across different cloud providers or data centers, enabling a true multi-cloud data plane for stateful applications.
+Copy-on-write snapshots are another optional and popular feature of OpenEBS.
+When using the cStor engine, snapshots are created instantaneously and there is no limit on the number of snapshots.
+The incremental snapshot capability enhances data migration and portability across Kubernetes clusters and across different cloud providers or data centers.
 Operations on snapshots and clones are performed in completely Kubernetes native method using the standard kubectl commands.
+Common use cases include efficient replication for back-ups and the use of clones for troubleshooting or development against a read only copy of data.

 <hr>